loum/nparcel/doc/source/interfaces/pod_translator.rst

 Token Substitution
 ^^^^^^^^^^^^^^^^^^

-With the new token generated, ``nppoderd`` will attempt to substitute the ``JOB_KEY`` column value in the report file and the names of the signature files.
+With the new token generated, ``toppoderd`` will attempt to substitute the ``JOB_KEY`` column value in the report file and the names of the signature files.
 For example, if the original files in the source directory include::